codeBodger/Drops/README.md

 ## Using Your Password
 - Without a password, you cannot use the app.
 - You must type your password in before using the app.
-- You will stay logged in until you press log out in the main menu.
+- You will stay logged in until you press log out in the main menu, or change your password (in this case, it may still appear that you're logged in, but you won't be).

 # Feature Requests, Bug Reports, Questions, etc.
 - Please request features, report bugs, ask questions, etc in the